In another word, Deaf gain.

 Bilingualism of any languages (whether signed or spoken) is a great booster for brains, according to a number of studies.
 It enriches and enhances one's cognitive processes: higher abstract and creative thinking, better problem-solving, greater cognitive flexibility, better listening skills, greater academic achievement, and more!
 It also promotes cultural awareness, literacy, and other intellectual benefits.

 "Visual-spatial perception, memory, and mental transformations are prerequisites to grammatical processing in ASL (Emmorey and Corina, 1990...).

-Experiments on the relation of the use of ASL to spatial abilities, according to the illustration above, show that "deaf signing children can discriminate faces under different conditions of spatial orientation and lighting better than hearing children."
+Experiments on the relation of the use of ASL to spatial abilities, according to the illustration below, show that "deaf signing children can discriminate faces under different conditions of spatial orientation and lighting better than hearing children."

-Because, ASL speakers and listeners also use faces as one of the articulators to convey linguistic information, such as topicalization, adverbial forms, conditionals, relative clauses, sentence types, and so on.
+Because, ASL speakers also use faces as one of the articulators to convey linguistic information, such as topicalization, adverbial forms, conditionals, relative clauses, sentence types, and so on.
 They are sensitive to subtle facial differences.

-In another experiment, children were asked to write a Chinese pseudo-character each time they observed a lightpoint motion of the written Chinese pseudo-character in the air.
+In another experiment, deaf and hearing children were asked to write a Chinese pseudo-character each time they observed a lightpoint motion of the written Chinese pseudo-character.

-The result in the illustration above shows a remarkable difference between hearing and Deaf children that deaf signers can detect and interpret moving light characters better than hearing non-signers.
+The result in the illustration below shows a remarkable difference.
+Deaf signers can detect and interpret moving light characters better than hearing non-signers.